What to expect as an intern at BDO

 We were given a booklet when we started the internship to collect feedback from the managers we worked with; we discussed this feedback with our counselling managers at the end of the internship to consider our strengths and areas for development.
 Managers also gave us informal feedback throughout our projects.

-What skills do you feel you gained from the internship?
+4. What did you gain from the internship?

-What advice do you have for students looking for finance internships?
+5. What advice would you give to students looking for finance internships?

 - Don’t keep your search too narrow; there are a lot of different roles in finance so it’s worth finding the right one for you.